 - Any career course over 4 years old, must be repeated

 - Students must complete program within 4 years of receiving credit in MRT 111 (formal beginning of HIT program)

-After graduation from the Health Information Technology Associate in Applied Science Degree Program, students are eligible to take the Registered Health Information Technician (RHIT) exam given by the American Health Information Management Association.
+After graduation from the Health Information Technology A.A.S.
+Degree Program, students are eligible to take the Registered Health Information Technician (RHIT) exam given by the American Health Information Management Association.